Overlay

 New ways of buying insurance are appearing in the marketplace.
 According to Fast Company, 70% of consumers expect a self-service option for handling commercial questions and complaints.
 64% of millennials expect self-service.
 In an HBR global survey, more than 65% of customers said they would think seriously about buying insurance products from non-insurers.
 More specifically, 23% said they would buy insurance from Google or Amazon-like online providers.

 By 2020, our workplaces will include individuals spanning five generation.
 This means one-size-fits-all solutions should be going extinct.
 Insurethebox is one company leading the telematics trend.
 The brand gathers driving behavior data and rewards drivers for safe driving.
-These kind of trades – consumer information for the chance of lower costs – are becoming more commonplace and are likely to enter the healthcare industry soon.
+These kinds of trades – consumer information for the chance of lower costs – are becoming more commonplace and are likely to enter the healthcare industry soon.
 New models like “pay as you go” are gaining popularity as well.

 Insurance Brands: Building Better Experiences